 I have had several people tell me that my symptoms can be cured by essential oils.
-I do believe that they can help with certain symptoms, since I use peppermint for nausea and lavender for restlessness, as well as a few other oils, but none of them are able to completely cure my symptoms.
-I tell people that while essential oils are wonderful, they are not a cure and should not be talked about as such.
+I do believe that they can help with certain symptoms.
+For example, I use peppermint for nausea and lavender for restlessness, as well as a few other oils.
+None of them are able to completely cure my symptoms.
+Typically, I tell people that while essential oils are wonderful, they are not a cure and should not be talked about as such.

 Aren’t you a little young to be dealing with these medical issues?

 Yes, yes I am.
 Another favorite response to this question is “apparently not!”
 Chronic illness can strike at any age, it does not discriminate.
 While I have had low vision almost my entire life, I have only had my condition since I was around fourteen, and people are frequently surprised by that.